ThinkEQ/assembly-solutions-ltd/src/pages/about/index.md

 Created in 1995 by our Founder & Chairman Graham Balshaw, we have been established for 25 years and grown into a leading manufacturer, supplying to some of the worlds biggest organisations.

-ASL is passionately run by the second generation; Gareth, Sophie & Oliver Balshaw, after father Graham proudly passed down the ownership in March 2020.
+ASL is passionately run by the second generation; Gareth, Sophie & Oliver Balshaw, after father Graham proudly passed down ownership in March 2020.

 As a family run business we drive the values of respect, loyalty and teamwork through-out all departments and we're proud to have a team that work together and deliver outstanding quality every day.